 Not all debts can be reorganized under Chapter 13.
 You must pay certain “priority debts,” such as child support and alimony, in full.
 You must also pay secured debts, like mortgages and car loans, if you want to hold onto the collateral, such as your home and car.
 However, arrearages on secured loans can be repaid in installments over the length of the plan.
 You don’t have to pay unsecured debts in full, as long as you pay all of your disposable income toward them.
 You can also keep some or all your property, either by claiming them as a bankruptcy exemptions or by paying the value of non-exempt property.
 As your counsel, we will work out a plan designed to protect the maximum amount of property while minimizing your debt payments.

 Gates Law Group, A Professional Corporation represents debtors in Chapter 13 bankruptcies.
-Please call 559-432-9944 or contact us online to schedule a free initial consultation.
+Please call 559-432-9944 or contact us online to schedule a consultation.
 We serve clients from our main office in Fresno and locations in Paso Robles and Visalia.